RES: Anthropology and Aesthetics

 RES is a journal of anthropology and comparative aesthetics dedicated to the study of the object, in particular cult and belief objects and objects of art.
 The journal brings together, in an anthropological perspective, contributions by philosophers, art historians, archaeologists, critics, linguists, architects, artists, and others.
 Its field of inquiry is open to all cultures, regions, and historical periods.

 RES also seeks to make available textual and iconographic documents of importance for the history and theory of the arts.

 RES is a publication of the Peabody Museum of Archaeology and Ethnology, Harvard University.

-Current and back issues of RES are available from Harvard University Press
+Current and back issues of RES are available from University of Chicago Press